cubing/cubingcontests.com/README.md

 That is the script you can always run when developing Cubing Contests.
 It starts the frontend [c], backend [s], and database [d] in parallel using concurrently (the [c/s/d] prefix indicates where the logs are coming from).
 This script also checks that you have the Nest JS CLI and Concurrently installed globally (with NPM), sets up the pre-commit hook, sets up the .env files, and installs the NPM packages in both the `client` and the `server` directories.

 The pre-commit hook runs all tests, ESLint, and a test build of the frontend.
 If there are tests that don't pass, any linting errors, or an error during the build of the frontend, the commit will **not** be successful.
 You can avoid this behavior by adding the -n flag when committing.
+Please use this hook if you plan on opening up a PR.

+The code in this repo has been formatted with Prettier (a VS Code extension).
+It would be best for you to use this extension too, while developing for this repo.
+Make sure it's enabled, set as your formatter, it formats on save (or whatever behavior you prefer), and that it's using the `.prettierrc` config file in the root of this project.

 Keep in mind that when Handlebars files (the `.hbs` files used for the email templates) are edited, the dev environment has to be restarted for those changes to take effect.